neelsmith/greeklang/specs/md/greek/tokens/Tokens.md

 # Digital representation of Greek text

-No section of the Unicode definition more thoroughly confuses the concepts of character in a writing system, glyph representing that character, and presentional variants of a glyph than the section dealing with polytonic Greek.
-Before we can process or analyze digital texts in ancient Greek, therefore, we have to specify unambiguously how the writing system of literary Greek  is to be represented digitally.
-(This does not address the problem of representing epichoric Greek alphabets, which are unknown to Unicode.)
+The linked specifications define a system for representing meaningful tokens in the standard alphabetic writing system used in manuscripts and printed editions of ancient Greek texts.
+It does not address the problem of representing epichoric Greek alphabets, which are unknown to Unicode.

+The current draft aims to specify three kinds of token:  alphabetic text, numbers written in the "Milesian" notational system, and astronomical symbols.